3. Material Accounting Policies

 Trade receivables and loans are initially recognized at fair value when they are originated.
 Subsequently, these assets are held at amortized cost, using the effective interest rate (EIR) method net of any expected credit losses.
 The EIR is the rate that discounts estimated future cash income through the expected life of financial instrument.

-All investments in equity instruments classified under financial assets are initially measured at fair value, the Company may, on initial recognition, irrevocably elect to measure the same either at FVOCI or FVTPL.
+ALL investments in equity instruments classified under financial assets are initially measured at fair value, the Company may, on initial recognition, irrevocably elect to measure the same either at FVOCI or FVTPL.
 The Company makes such election on an instrument-by-instrument basis.
 Fair value changes on an equity instrument is recognized as other income in the Statement of Profit and Loss unless the Company has elected to measure such instrument at FVOCI.

 Fair value Changes excluding dividends, on an equity instrument measured at FVOCI are recognized in OCI.
 Amounts recognized in OCI are not subsequently reclassified to the Statement of Profit and Loss.
 Dividend income on the investments in equity instruments are recognized as ‘other income’ in the Statement of Profit and Loss.